-Refractory metal refers to the metals with a certain reserve and the melting point of which is higher than 1650 ℃.
-Refractory metals include tungsten, tantalum, molybdenum, niobium, hafnium, chromium, vanadium, zirconium and titanium.
+Refractory metal refers to metals with a certain reserve and a melting point that is higher than 1650 ℃.
+Refractory metals include tungsten, tantalum, molybdenum, niobium, hafnium, chromium, vanadium, zirconium, and titanium.
 Rhenium also has a high melting point, but its reserves are too small, and most of it is used in high-temperature alloy parts for jet engines.
 In this article, we will take a look at what refractory metals are commonly used in vacuum systems.